nodesource/nsolid-aws/README.md

 ## Getting Started

 Easily run N|Solid in AWS using our [CloudFormation Templates](templates/).
-You can find a list of templates and their descriptions in the templates [README.md](/templates/README.md).
+You can find a list of templates and their descriptions in the template's [README.md](/templates/README.md).
 Once you find a template you want to use, simply click the deploy button.

 Follow these steps to use the [CloudFormation](https://aws.amazon.com/cloudformation/) templates in `aws-nsolid`: